tpatil2/Karma-Jasmine/README.md

 * Now put your teste caes into tests folder and application into app folder  and run karma

-* RUN karma
+* RUN karma'

-  type: karma start karma.conf.js
+- type: karma start karma.conf.js